nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd patient in the patient list.
 * `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

-### Deleting multiple person : `deletes`
+### Deleting multiple patients : `deletes`

-Deletes the specified person from the address book.
+Deletes the specified patient from the address book.

 Format: `delete INDEX1 INDEX2 ...`

-* Deletes the person at the specified INDEXs.
+* Deletes the patient at the specified INDEXs.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed patient list.
 * The index must be a positive integer 1, 2, 3, …​

 Examples: